 Students can fill out the Free Application for Federal Student Aid (FAFSA®) each year to apply for federal aid, including scholarships, grants, federal student loans, and work-study programs.

-If college students need help covering the costs of pursuing higher education and don’t receive enough financial aid to do so, they have the option of applying for student loans that can help them pay for college.
-Private student loans can step in if gift aid and federal student loans don’t provide enough financial coverage.
+If college students need help covering the costs of pursuing higher education and don’t receive enough financial aid to do so, they have the option of applying for private student loans.
+Unlike federal student loans, which are issued by the U.S. government, private loans come from private institutions, such as banks, credit unions, and online lenders.

-Generally, students will want to exhaust other options like scholarships and federal student loans first as they come with government-backed benefits such as fixed interest rates and income-driven repayment plans that are not available with private student loans.
+Generally, students will want to exhaust federal student loans first, as they come with government-backed benefits such as low fixed interest rates and income-driven repayment plans that are not available with private student loans.

 The Takeaway